gchristian321/dragon-griffin-merge/README.md

 fragment*.root
 analysis*.root
 ```
 (again * is the run number).
 Ensure to move them to an appropriate directory for long-term data storage.
+You will need to use the `analysis*.root` file in subsequent steps (as input to `dragon-griffin-merge`).
+The fragment file is not used in the merging program.

 To create the DRAGON ROOT file from an original MIDAS file, do the following:
 ```
 mid2root /path/to/run*.mid -o /path/to/run*.root
 ```
 This creates the ROOT file run*.root in the specified path.
+This will be your DRAGON input to `dragon-griffin-merge`.

 ### Running the code
 To run the merging code, do: